Evicsholar/Covid-detection/README.md

 # Covid Detection
 Instuctions
 Run <strong><i>main.py</i></strong>
+1. Install all the requirments
-1. Fill out the form
+2. Fill out the form
-2. Upload X-ray of your lungs
+3. Upload X-ray of your lungs
-3. Press Submit
+4. Press Submit

 Prediction Of Viral Pneumonia , Bacterial Pneumonia and novel corona virus using Auto-Ml vision and Clue Analysis.